Email us

 Hyproma is closed from Friday evening to Saturday night (Sabbath) and during the Sabbaths (rest days) of the Biblical festivals.
 The dates of the Biblical festivals of 2025 are listed, including their meaning:

-Pesach / Seder evening: Saturday evening April 12th, 2025
+Pesach / Seder evening: Wednesday evening, April 1st, 2026

 The day that Jesus was crucified and, therefore, paid for the sins of everyone in Him.
 The preceding evening (Seder evening) is celebrated with a special meal.